 Mickelson Pumpkin Patch in Petaluma is Back for More Fall Fun

-Mickelson Pumpkin Patch is definitely a worthy addition to our local offerings this fall!
+Mickelson Pumpkin Patch has really shaped up to become one of our must-visit spots for fall fun!
 Learn more about them at www.mickelsonpumpkinpatch.com or by calling (707) 490-8088.

 If You Go

 Mickelson Pumpkin Patch is located at 5495 Redwood Highway South, Petaluma 94952.
 It's open through October 31 Sunday–Thursday from 9 am–8 pm and Friday–Saturday from 9 am–10 pm.
-Admission is free but some attractions cost extra.
+Admission is free Monday–Friday and $3 on Saturday and Sunday; some attractions cost extra.

 To get there, take Highway 101 north to the Petaluma Boulevard South/Kastania Road exit (Exit 472A).
 Turn right at the stoplight then turn right onto Petaluma Boulevard South.
 Follow the road south until you get to the pumpkin patch, which will be on your left.